Jabulani-N/tutorials_and_playground/experiments/video_manipulation/README.md

 ## Steps

+### Baseline functionality

-import video file
+ - [x] import video file

-isolate audio data
+ - [x] isolate audio data

-save audio data as alternate file
+ - [x] save audio data as alternate file

+### Highly desired functionality

+ - [ ] video file name can be specified as input argument

+ - [ ] separate function that returns the names of all video files in a given directory

+ - [ ] created audio file inherits name of video it came from

+## efficiency functionality

+ - [ ] skip importing video files that already have existing audio file
+   - [ ] make this optional so files can be updated

 ## Resources